mcfitzgerald/owlready2-mirror/doc/sparql.rst

 Using RDFlib for executing SPARQL queries
 *****************************************

-The Owlready quadstore can be accessed as an RDFlib graph, which can be used to perform SPARQL queries:
+The Owlready quadstore can be accessed as an RDFlib graph, which can be used to perform SPARQL queries.

+However, RDFlib performances are much lower than those of Owlready; so I recommend using the Owlready native SPARQL engine.

+Here is an example.

 ::